 Traditional tuition reimbursement programs (TAPs) work by either reimbursing or paying for an employee’s continuing educational expenses, and eligibility is usually dependent on a specific set of terms set forth by the company.
 These models are rarely effective, however, which is why many organizations are transitioning towards holistic workforce education programs that go beyond tuition reimbursement.
 These types of programs are strategically designed to align company goals with the needs of its employees and streamline the process, yielding meaningful and mutually beneficial results.

 Learning shouldn’t be confined to working hours.
 Identify opportunities for your employees to continue to grow professionally outside of your organization.
 For example, conferences and networking events are beneficial for gaining outside perspectives, sharing knowledge and building relationships with others in the industry.

-Classes or courses outside of work — such as from a university or industry trade organization — can also help develop skills and are especially important for those considering to take on a new role within your company or make a department change.
+Classes or courses outside of work — such as from a university or industry trade organization — can also help develop skills and are especially important for those considering taking on a new role within your company or making a department change.
 Providing your employees with the resources they need to explore external development opportunities shows a deep commitment to their well-rounded growth.

 5. Foster a company culture that promotes knowledge sharing

 An organization that’s truly invested in advancing its employees is one that provides them with the time and resources to learn new skills while at work.
 Your workforce holds a wealth of knowledge at all levels, and one of the easiest ways to promote internal learning is by encouraging cross-departmental collaboration and knowledge sharing.

 Consider implementing a mentorship program wherein senior and junior employees collaborate for mutual success.
 Mentorship helps foster a sense of belonging right away for new team members, and gives your long-term staff the opportunity to grow their leadership skills and share their knowledge.
 Plus, it’s also an effective way to influence company culture and build a sense of community.